Bella Hadid Delivers the Ultimate ’90s Look

 Hadid topped off her look with a black beanie, a black bag and minimal rings on both hands.

-This week, Bella and Gigi have been making headlines after photos of the pair posing naked for British Vogue’s spring fashion issue sparked controversy among the internet.
+This week, Bella and Gigi have been making headlines after photos of the pair posing naked for British Vogue’s spring fashion issue sparked controversy everywhere.

 Want more?